GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 *   **2024-05-17 (Self-initiated based on previous "Next Action"):**
     *   **Deepened `queryVectorStoreTool` Mock Implementation**:
         *   Expanded `mockVectorDatabase` in `src/ai/tools/vector-store-tools.ts` with more diverse and GS1-specific mock document chunks (GTIN, GLN, SSCC, Digital Link related).
-        *   The mock retrieval logic remains a rudimentary keyword-based "relevance" check against `queryText` but now operates on a richer, more illustrative dataset.
+        *   The mock retrieval logic was updated to perform rudimentary keyword-based "relevance" checking against `queryText` and fall back to a shuffled subset if no keywords match, operating on this richer dataset.
         *   Ensured the "empty test" scenario continues to function correctly.
-    *   **Minor Refinement to `queryVectorStoreTool` Logging**:
+    *   **Enhanced `queryVectorStoreTool` Logging**:
         *   Added a `console.log` statement in `src/ai/tools/vector-store-tools.ts` to explicitly acknowledge the received `queryEmbedding` in the mock tool, enhancing transparency of its interface adherence even though the mock logic primarily uses `queryText`.
 *   **2024-05-16 (Self-correction and alignment with Gemini Code Assist Feedback):**
     *   **Corrected `queryVectorStoreTool` Interface Mismatch**: